HomeArticlesHow ToCalculate TDEE

 Very active 1.725 Hard exercise 6-7 days per week

-Extra active 1.9 Physical job + daily training, or professional athletes
+Extra active 1.9 Physical job plus daily training, or professional athletes

-The most important practical note: most people underestimate their activity level.
-Someone who walks to work, takes stairs, and does light gym sessions 3 days per week is lightly to moderately active, not sedentary.
-Choosing too low a multiplier produces an underestimated TDEE, which leads to an unnecessarily aggressive calorie target.
+Most people underestimate their own activity level, and that's the single most common source of error here.
+Someone who walks to work, takes stairs, and hits light gym sessions three days a week is lightly to moderately active, not sedentary.
+Pick too low a multiplier and you'll understate TDEE, which leaves you chasing a calorie target that's needlessly aggressive.

-When uncertain, start with the multiplier that feels slightly too high.
-You can recalibrate based on real-world results (covered in Step 5).
+When you're unsure, lean toward the multiplier that feels slightly too high.
+You can recalibrate later based on real-world results, covered in Step 5.

 Step 4: Calculate TDEE = BMR × Activity Multiplier